What kind of patients do you see and how do I know you’re the right therapist for me?

 What’s your theoretical orientation?

 If you’re asking this question I imagine that you’ve had experience with certain therapeutic frameworks that either do or don’t appeal to you.
 I favor a depth orientation over a strictly behavioral one, because it has been shown that lasting change (what we call “2nd order change”) only occurs when emotions are activated and processed.
-I am client-centered, which means that I strive to “meet you wherever you are” and psychodynamic, which means that I pay attention to observed patterns, relationships, and the mental/emotional/behavioral processes that lie outside of our conscious awareness.
+I am client-centered, which means that I strive to “meet you wherever you are” and psychodynamic, which means that I pay attention to patterns, relationships, and the mental/emotional/behavioral processes that lie outside of our conscious awareness.

 Do you do Christian counseling?